 A migrant is a person who leaves his or her usual place of residence and settles temporarily or permanently in another region or country.

 The term “migrant”, as defined by the IOM (International Organization for Migration), is a generic term not defined in international law.
 It does not correspond to any legal status.

 The terms “emigrant” and “immigrant” are often confused with each other.
 An emigrant is a person who has left his or her country of origin, while an immigrant is a person who has settled in another country.

-These two terms illustrate two stages of the migration process: leaving one’s country (emigrate) and settling in another country (immigrate).
+These two terms illustrate two stages of the migration process: leaving one’s country (emigrating) and settling in another country (immigrating).
 As the IOM states in its glossary, emigration is from the perspective of the country of departure, while immigration is from the perspective of the country of arrival.

 Migrant worker, economic migrant, environmental or climate migrant, migrant in a regular situation, migrant in an irregular situation

 A migrant worker is a person who is going to be, is or has been engaged in a remunerated activity in a State of which he or she is not a national, according to Article 2.1 of the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families.

 An economic migrant is a person who has migrated to improve his or her economic situation.